Peter and I spent the morning of our “day off” at Scandinave Spa, which is located a few minutes (drive) from Whistler Village.

 By this point, I felt as though the mob was becoming an angry mob.
 Even the Canadian woman behind us began shouting, and that behavior is not very Canadian-like.
 She later apologized for shouting, which was very Canadian.

 We were given two towels and locker keys at check-in and told that we could have as many towels as we wanted and that clean towels were scattered throughout the property.
-The “baths only” fee was $70 CAD and robes are available to rent but are incredibly expensive ($13 CAD).
+The “baths only” fee was $70 CAD, and robes are available to rent but are incredibly expensive at $13 CAD.
 We declined the robe rental.

 Protip: Grab an extra towel or two from the big table between reception and the coffee shop on your way down to the changing rooms so that you don’t have to come back up to reception as a soaking hot mess after your visit to the baths.

-The women’s changing room was clean and there were a ton of lockers to choose from when I arrived, however, the layout of the changing room caused everyone to be on top of one another.
+The women’s changing room was clean.
+There were a ton of lockers to choose from when I arrived; however, the changing room layout caused everyone to be on top of one another.
 I switched lockers three times because people kept getting in my way.